ucfjimg/ctf/dragon-sector-2021/cgi/README.md

 If the CGI script to be run exists, but isn't executable, the server sets it to be executable before trying to call it.
 Now if only we had a way to write into the `cgi-bin` directory where the scripts live...

-Looking at the scripts already in that directory, we find three, plus a Python file with some helper functions. `startAuth.cgi` is used by the login page to write a salted, hashed version of the entered password to a session file, and `authResult.cgi` which reads the hash back and compares it against the hash of the correct password.
+Looking at the scripts already in that directory, we find three, plus a Python file with some helper functions. `startAuth.cgi` is used by the login page to write a salted, hashed version of the entered password to a session file, and `authResult.cgi` reads the hash back and compares it against the hash of the correct password.
 This, however, is a red herring; logging in won't get us any closer to the flag.
 The third script, called simply `x`, simply prints the fact that on the real server, it would print the flag.

 Looking more deeply at `startAuth.cgi`, we note that it writes the session files into the `cgi-bin` folder!
 Here is what we're looking for: we know we can force the server to `chmod +x` the session file and execute it.
-The relevant code is
+The relevant code in `startAuth.cgi` is

 ```
 sid = os.urandom(20).hex()